 Zach Bauman ‘19, wrote the following perspective as part of an assignment for a personal finance class.
-Zach is a member of Touring and Chamber choir, and plays varsity soccer and basketball.
+Zach was a member of Touring and Chamber choir, and played varsity soccer, baseball and basketball.

 Choir helps kids learn skills that can be applied to school.
 By singing or playing a musical instrument helps teach students the discipline of sight reading.
 Sight reading is the act of singing or performing a piece of music that someone has just seen.
 To learn the piece of music one has to sight read and repeat over and over and over again until they have learned all the right notes.
 This teaches one to be disciplined in perseverance.
 Just like writing a research paper, learning music takes hours of work.
 In this way music helps to develop good habits that one can use in school.
 Choraliers and musicians also learn the skill of memorization.
 Most directors have their students memorize the music so they can watch the director for changes in tempo and dynamics.
 Memorization is often helpful for memorizing formulas or information for tests.
 Music leads kids to have more spatial intelligence.
 This helps in visualizing where puzzle pieces go in a puzzle but also helps to understand math problems more completely.
 There is a connection between spatial intelligence and math because of how our brains are wired.